 Climate Change is a Human Rights Issue

-Welcome to the first of our weekly commentaries!
+Welcome to the first of our regular commentaries!

 "...many ignore the critical impacts that these changes are having upon human rights across the globe."

 Aligning environmental change with human rights may seem like an extreme position, and one that only serves to highlight ‘liberal’ scaremongering.
 After all, even policymakers systematically ignore the 'human rights' implications of climate change, and focus only upon the 'security threat' that such human rights violations create - a stance that, although it highlights just how important climate change is, can also lead to a securitised, or militarised, response against already marginalised populations.

 But frontline communities have already seen lives lost, their lands disappear, and access to food and water threatened.
 The global situation is already one of extreme threat.
 The actions of policymakers are too little, too late.
 We must address human rights when talking about climate change.